ibexa/documentation-user/docs/pim/products.md

 Product Types represent categories that a product can belong to.
 They define what combination of Fields is available in the product, and Fields can store different types of information.
-For example, products of publication type comprise of different Fields than white appliances.
+For example, products of publication type contain different Fields than white appliances.

 A Product Types also defines the attributes that all products of this type can have.